odogono/elixir-jsonpointer/README.md

 ### JSONPointer.merge!(src,dst)

-Merges the dst container into src
+Merges the dst container into src, raises an exception on error

 ```Elixir
 JSONPointer.merge!( %{"a"=>1}, %{"b"=>2} )
 # => %{"a"=>1,"b"=>2}
 ```

 ### JSONPointer.has(object, pointer)